podeks/LPSAnimator-MacOSX/README.md

 To run the project from the command line, navigate to the LPSAnimator directory and type the following two commands:

-export PATH=/System/Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home/bin:$PATH
+`export PATH=/System/Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home/bin:$PATH`

-java -jar "LPSAnimator.jar"
+`java -jar LPSAnimator.jar`

 The first command switches the JRE for the duration of the session, after which the default JRE is restored (which is located in Library/Java/JavaVirtualMachines).